-PSYC-220 Statistics for Psychology and Social Sciences 4 Credit Hours

-This course is an introduction to univariate statistics used in psychology and the social sciences.
-Topics include: the description and visual representation of data, concepts in elementary probability, applications of descriptive statistics (e.g., frequency distributions and measures of central tendency and dispersion) and inferential statistics (including hypothesis testing, type I and II errors, t-statistic, chi-square, analysis of variance, correlation and linear regression) using the Statistical Package for Social Sciences (SPSS) for data analyses and interpretation.
+PSYC 220 Statistics for Psychology and Social Sciences 4 Credits; Attributes: LA, SS and visual representation of data, concepts in elementary probability, applications of descriptive statistics (e.g., frequency distributions and measures of central tendency and dispersion) and inferential statistics (including hypothesis testing, type I and II errors, t-statistic, chi-square, analysis of variance, correlation and linear regression) using the Statistical Package for Social Sciences (SPSS) for data analyses and interpretation.
 Emphasis is primarily in the context of psychological and social sciences research.
 Three lecture and one laboratory hours per week.
 Note: This course does not meet the general education requirements in mathematics.
-Prerequisite: PSYC 101 General Psychology; or departmental approval.